Teradata IPE

 How can we know if IPE is available?

-Teradata introduced a new option for the EXPLAIN modifier: DYNAMIC EXPLAIN.
-We have to use this option to see if the optimizer uses the static or dynamic (IPE) execution plan.
+Teradata has introduced a new option for the EXPLAIN modifier: DYNAMIC EXPLAIN.
+This option is needed to determine whether the optimizer uses the static or dynamic (IPE) execution plan.

 This request is eligible for incremental planning and execution (IPE).
 The following is the static plan for the request.